Since today is the International Day of Yoga and Yoga originates from India, I will share with you one of our favorite recipes for an Indian dhal.

 Almost two years ago we had a once in a lifetime opportunity.
 We were invited to a traditional Hindu wedding in Delhi, India.
-It was our first visit to India and the first time in Asia actually.
-We were surprised and honored to be invited to the wedding and we could not wait for the day.
+It was our first visit to India and the first time in Asia.
+We were surprised and honored to be invited to the wedding, and we could not wait for the day.

 One of the most typical meals in India, at least I had this impression, is a dhal.
-A dhal is traditionally prepared with legumes, spices, tomatoes, onions etc. There are many different variations of dhal, based on different types of legumes that are used.
-Dhals differ in color, smell, taste and spiciness, they are vegetarian and many of them even vegan.
+A dhal is traditionally prepared with legumes, spices, tomatoes, onions, etc. There are many different variations of dhal, based on the type of beans that are used.
+Dhals differ in color, smell, taste, and spiciness, they are vegetarian and many of them even vegan.

-We found a web page dedicated to vegetarian Indian recipes where we always look for an inspiration when preparing a dhal.
-This one is based on dhal bukhara recipe from the Veg Recipes of India web site.
+We found a web page dedicated to vegetarian Indian recipes where we always look for inspiration when preparing a dhal.
+This one is based on dhal Bukhara recipe from the Veg Recipes of India web site.
 We changed some small things to our taste.

 Servings: 3 – 4

 - 1 cup of white urad dhal (sometimes we use mungo beans, green or black lentils)